Chapter 1# General Best Practices for eCommerce UX Audit

 5. Login/Register

 The only thing I hate in the registration process is filling out the long tedious form.
-Similarly, your shoppers may not like it too.
+Similarly, your shoppers may not like it either.
 So, keep the login/register process simple and straightforward.
-Don’t ask for too much information or make the process too complicated.
-Just ask for the essentials to make it easy for them to get started.

-Offer social login options
+Social login options

-As discussed above, many users may find it frustrating to fill up the never-ending forms!
-So now, the best solution is to single-click login via their social media accounts.
+The best solution is to single-click login via their social media accounts.
 Make sure you offer social login options like Facebook, Twitter, or Google.
 This can save users time and reduce the friction of creating a new account.

-Provide password recovery options
+Password recovery options

 We all forget things sometimes, including our passwords!
 You don’t want your customers to get locked out of their accounts!
 At the same time, you want to protect your customer’s data from cyber attacks.

-So make sure you provide a password recovery option along with SSL encryption to protect user data.
+So, make sure you provide a password recovery option along with SSL encryption to protect user data.
 This could be an email with a link to reset the password, or a security question that the user needs to answer.
 You can also secure the login process by implementing two-factor authentication, CAPTCHA, or other security measures.

 Let’s see some more ways to optimize the login and registration options on your eCommerce website: